Cahul

-Cahul ([kaˈhul]; also known by other alternative names) is a city and municipality in southern Moldova.
+Cahul ([kaˈhul]; also known by alternative names) is a city and municipality in southern Moldova.
 The city is the administrative center of Cahul District; it also administers one village, Cotihana.
-As of 2014 census, the city has had a population of 30,018.
+As of 2014 census, the city has a population of 30,018.

 Etymology and names

 The city of Cahul (Кагул, Кахул) is believed to have been inhabited for many centuries, although it has had a number of different names over the years – the name Scheia (Old Romanian for "Bulgarian") was recorded in 1502, and the name Frumoasa ("Beautiful" in Romanian) was recorded in 1716.
 The modern name was given to the settlement after the Battle of Kagul, which was fought nearby.

 History

 The city's location had made it a frequent battleground for a number of armies, with possession of frequently switching between countries such as Principality of Moldavia, Russian Empire, Ottoman Empire.

-The city was a part of the Moldavia before 1812, then Russia from 1812 to 1856, then again Moldavia/Romanian Principalities (1856–1878), then Russia again (1878–1918), then Romania again (1918–1940), then the Soviet Union (1940–1941), then again Romania, the Soviet Union again (1944–1991) and finally Moldova (1991 to the present).
+The city was a part of Moldavia before 1812, then Russia from 1812 to 1856, then again Moldavia/Romanian Principalities (1856–1878), then Russia again (1878–1918), then Romania again (1918–1940), then the Soviet Union (1940–1941), then Romania again (1941–1944), the Soviet Union again (1944–1991) and finally Moldova (1991 to the present).

 Apart from the battles that have been fought over it, Cahul is also known for its thermal spas and for its folk music.